mbaudin47/numericalderivative/README.md

   RAIRO.
 Analyse numérique, 11 (1), 13-25.

 ## Roadmap
-- Use bracket_step as a list of two floats in GillMurraySaundersWright and DumontetVignes (this is done in SteplemanWinarsky)
-- Create a benchmark feature to test a given method on several benchmark problems
-- Use a relative precision in SteplemanWinarsky and GillMurraySaundersWright.
-- Remove NumericalDerivative: move it to FiniteDifferenceFormula.
 - Add finite_differences from menum and cite (Baudin, 2023).
 Reference : https://github.com/mbaudin47/menum_code
 https://github.com/mbaudin47/menum_code/blob/cec64dea8d205da796d1f578b42948115257b3bb/Scripts-Eleves/Py3/numdiff.py#L801